simonchabrol/nuclear-strike-simulator/README.md

 This simulator is a direct visual implementation of the casualty model developed in the article *"The consequences of a nuclear war: case study on 80s UK"* (Simon Chabrol, 2025), itself based on the British government's **Square Leg** civil defence exercise (1980).

-The tool allows any user to select one of 200 pre-loaded cities — or enter a city manually — and visualise the estimated human consequences of a nuclear strike using the same formulas a military planner would apply.
+The tool allows any user to select one of 200 pre-loaded cities — or enter a city manually — and visualise the estimated human consequences of a nuclear strike.
+The blast zones are projected onto an interactive map, with circle radii calculated from the Glasstone-Dolan scaling law and automatically adjusted to the total explosive yield required by each city.

 ### How it works